Tips on getting the most out of post-Christmas sales

 Shoppers can take advantage of fatter discounts on clothing, home decor and other items between Christmas and well into January.

 In fact, a National Retail Federation survey of nearly 8,000 adults conducted Nov.
 27 through Dec.
-5 found that 68% of holiday consumers will likely shop the week after Christmas.
-Nearly 50% plan to take advantage of post-holiday sales and promotions, and 27% plan to use gift cards.
+5 found that 68 percent of holiday consumers will likely shop the week after Christmas.
+Nearly 50 percent plan to take advantage of post-holiday sales and promotions, and 27 percent plan to use gift cards.
 And more than half of shoppers say they will return or exchange any unwanted gifts or holiday items within the first month after receiving them.

 ONLINE SHOPPING AND HOLIDAYS STEAL SLEEP FROM CONSUMERS.
 HERE'S HOW